|

 Lincoln, who had

-previously refused the U.S. Supreme Court a hearing or ruling on secession, merely invoked "freeing the slaves"
+previously obstructed the U.S. Supreme Court from convening and rendering a decision on secession, merely invoked "freeing the slaves" midway through the conflict as

-as justification to preserve the Union.
-As president, he was completely
+justification to preserve the Union.
+As president, Lincoln was completely

 and unequivocally pro-Union.
 So, was the war about freeing the slaves or denying Southern Secession?